MrRhino/SIFES/README.md

 Run
 ---------
-Go to th www folder and run the command "node server"
+Go to the www folder and run the command "node server"

 To optimize